mtonsing/cse15l-lab-reports/lab-report-3-week-6.md

 * Here is an image of how it will look like if everything is implemented correctly.
 ![Image](labreport3image3.png)
-* Next we will show an scp copying a file to our account using the alias we have chosen which for me will be Maria.
+* Next we will show an **scp command copying a file to our account using the alias we have chosen** which for me will be Maria.
 So first make to sure exit your ieng6 account.
-Since we have now streamline our ssh configuartion we only need now to type, `scp practice.java Maria:~/` (replace practice.java with file you want to copy) such that if we want to make sure we have copy to our account we can enter `ssh Maria` to log back into our account then `ls` which we will then see our file in this case practice.java was succesffuly copied over to our account.
+Since we have now streamline our ssh configuartion we only need now to type, `scp practice.java Maria:~/` (replace practice.java with file you want to copy and Maria with the Alias you have chosen) such that if we want to make sure we have copy the file to our account we can enter `ssh Maria` to log back into our account then `ls` which shows a list of files in the current directory where we will then see our file in this case practice.java was succesffuly copied over to our account.
 * Below is an image demonstrating this
 ![Image](Labreport3image4.png)